laststance/eslint-config-ts-prefixer/README.md

 # Bareborn Install

-Bareborn Install is creates the eslint-config-ts-prefixer's `.eslintrc.js` file directly in your code base.
+Bareborn Install is create the eslint-config-ts-prefixer's `.eslintrc.js` file directly in your code base.
 You can manage the rules yourself.

 ### 1. install necessary packages.